yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 ![The ContosoEvents app architecture has two columns - Cosmos DB (Data Store), and Contoso Events (Web API).
 It also has three rows - Azure Functions, Azure Storage Queues, and Queue Sources.
 For Cosmos DB, its order of flow begins with Ticket Order Actor, Queue Source.
 An arrow then points up from Ticket Order Actor to Order Externalization (Its Azure Storage Queue), which then points up to Process order externalization (its Azure Function), which points to its endpoint, Cosmos DB Data Store.
 For Contoso Events, its order of flow begins with Service Fabric App, its Queue Source.
 An arrow then points up from there to Order Simulation (Its Azure Storage Queue), which then points up to Process order simulation (its Azure Function), which points to its endpoint, Contoso Events (Web API). its Azure Function is to process order simulization, Its Azure Storage Queue is Order Simulation, and its Queue Source is Service Fabric App. ](media/image101.png "ContosoEvents app architecture")

-1. There appears to be an issue with Azure Functions detecting Storage accounts, so before creating your function, you will manually add your Storage account connection string to the Application Settings for your Function App
+1. There appears to be an issue with Azure Functions detecting Storage accounts, so before creating your function, you will manually add your Storage account connection string to the Application Settings for your Function App.

-2. In the Azure portal, browse to the Storage Account you created in Exercise 1, Step 5, then select Access keys under Settings on the side menu, and copy the key1 Connection String value, as you did previously
+2. In the Azure portal, browse to the Storage Account you created in Exercise 1, Step 5, then select Access keys under Settings on the side menu, and copy the key1 Connection String value, as you did previously.

     ![In the Azure Portal, under Settings, Access keys is circled.
 Under Default keys, the key 1 connection string and its copy button are circled.](media/image102.png "Azure Portal")

-3. Now, browse to the Function App you created in Exercise 1, Step 4
+3. Now, browse to the Function App you created in Exercise 1, Step 4.

-4. Select your Function App in the side menu, then select Application settings under Configured features
+4. Select your Function App in the side menu, then select Application settings under Configured features.

     ![In the Function Apps pane, in the left column, contosoeventsfn-SUFFIX is circled.
 In the right, Overview column, under Configured features, Application settings is circled.](media/image103.png "Function Apps pane")

-5. On the Application Settings tab, scroll down and select +Add new setting under Application Settings, then enter contosoeventsstore in the name textbox, and paste the key1 Connection String value you copied from your Storage account into the value textbox
+5. On the Application Settings tab, scroll down and select +Add new setting under Application Settings, then enter contosoeventsstore in the name textbox, and paste the key1 Connection String value you copied from your Storage account into the value textbox.

     ![On the Application settings tab, contosoeventsstore and its corresponding connection string value are circled.
 At the bottom, the Add new settings button is circled.](media/image104.png "Application settings tab")

-6. Scroll back to the top of the Application Settings tab, and select Save to apply the change
+6. Scroll back to the top of the Application Settings tab, and select Save to apply the change.

     ![Screenshot of the Save button](media/image105.png "Save button")

-7. From the menu, place your mouse cursor over Functions, then select the + to the side of Functions
+7. From the menu, place your mouse cursor over Functions, then select the + to the side of Functions.

     ![In the Function Apps section, Functions is selected, and the Plus symbol to its right is circled.](media/image106.png "Function Apps section")

-8. Select Data processing under the Get started quickly... header, leave CSharp selected for the language, and select the Create this function button
+8. Select Data processing under the Get started quickly... header, leave CSharp selected for the language, and select the Create this function button.

     ![On the Get started quickly with a premade function page, under Choose a scenario, the Data processing option is circled.
 Under Choose a language, CSharp is circled.
 At the bottom, the Create this function button is circled.](media/image107.png "Get started quickly page")

-9. First, let's rename the function, so it has a more meaningful name
+9. First, let's rename the function, so it has a more meaningful name.

-10. In the side menu, select your Function app, then select the Platform features tab, and select Console under Development Tools
+10. In the side menu, select your Function app, then select the Platform features tab, and select Console under Development Tools.

     ![In the Function Apps pane, in the column, under Function Apps, contosoeventsfn-SUFFIX is circled.
 In the right column, at the top, the Platform features tab is circled.
 Under Development Tools, Console is circled.](media/image108.png "Function Apps pane")

-11. At the Console command prompt, type ls to view the list of functions and files in the wwwroot folder
+11. At the Console command prompt, type ls to view the list of functions and files in the wwwroot folder.

     ![The Console command prompt displays.](media/image109.png "Console command prompt")

-12. Next, paste the following command into the console to rename the QueueTriggerCSharp1 function to ProcessOrderExternalizations
+12. Next, paste the following command into the console to rename the QueueTriggerCSharp1 function to ProcessOrderExternalizations.

     ```
     rename QueueTriggerCSharp1 ProcessOrderExternalizations
     ```

-13. Typing ls at the command prompt again will show the function has been renamed
+13. Typing ls at the command prompt again will show the function has been renamed.

     ![The Console command prompt displays with the renamed ProcessOrderExternalizations.](media/image110.png "Console command prompt")

-14. Exit the Console window by selecting the X in the top corner, just below your account name
+14. Exit the Console window by selecting the X in the top corner, just below your account name.

     ![Just below the account icon, the Exit icon is circled.](media/image111.png "Exit icon")